RKL13/RKL13/README.md

 ⚡️ I am actively looking for a Permanent Employment contract or a Fixed-term one.

-📌 You can also check out my Linkedin [here](https://www.linkedin.com/in/klraphael/)
+📌 You can also check out my LinkedIn [here](https://www.linkedin.com/in/klraphael/)

 ### :octocat: A quick tour of this GitHub :octocat: